-Since port ICT systems face combined physical and cyber threats, a holistic risk assessment methodology for these infrastructures should combine the analysis of the physical and ICT aspects.
-For example, using MSRAM [14] and CMA [15] for physical risk assessment, and using CRAMM [16], OCTAVE [17], or current standards such as ISO27005 [18] and NIST-SP 800-30 [19] for ICT risk assessment.
+Since port ICT systems face combined physical and cyber threats, a holistic risk assessment methodology for these infrastructures should combine the analysis of physical and ICT aspects.
+For example, using MSRAM (Downs 2007) and CMA (Kang et al. 2009) for physical risk assessment, and using CRAMM (Yazar 2002), OCTAVE (Alberts et al. 2001), or current standards such as ISO27005 and ISO27032 (ISO 2011, ISO 2012) and NIST-SP 800-30 (Joint Task Force Transformation Initiative Working Group 2012) for ICT risk assessment.

-While awareness of cyber-risks is steadily increasing in the maritime sector, we need to go beyond risk assessment to the actual evaluation of software systems that operate in this environment.
+While awareness of cyber risks is steadily increasing in the maritime sector, we need to go beyond risk assessment to the actual evaluation of software systems that operate in this environment.
 The first step to an in-depth assessment of the software that controls maritime freight shipping consists of understanding the software involved.
-There cannot be a serious cyber security analysis without taking into account the software.
-For that purpose, we investigated the maritime shipping process and documented all the documents (both electronic and in paper) involved.
+There cannot be a serious cybersecurity analysis without taking into account the software.
+For that purpose, we investigated the maritime shipping process and documented all the transactions (both electronic and in paper) involved.
 This documentation is detailed in the next section.